rodrickhmmm/rodrickhmmm/README.md

 Hobbies            : Programming, graphic design, producing music, playing airsoft Languages I speak  : English fluently at B1/B2 level and German at A1 level, my mother tongue is Czech Learning           : C#
-Want to learn      : Web frameworks (React, etc.) — someday soon
+Want to learn      : Web frameworks (React, etc.), C# in more detail
 ```

 <img src="https://capsule-render.vercel.app/api?type=rect&color=0:000000,100:3F0591&height=3&width=1000" />

-## 🔭 &nbsp;What I'm into
+## What I'm into

 <table>
 <tr>
 <td width="60%" valign="top">

-- 🐍 &nbsp;Mainly working with **Python** right now — building small GUI software, plus just messing around with random ideas
+- 🐍 &nbsp;Mainly working with **Python** right now - building small GUI software and just messing around with random ideas

-- 🌐 &nbsp;Making websites with plain **HTML, CSS & JavaScript** — would love to pick up a framework like **React** down the line
+- 🌐 &nbsp;Making websites with **HTML, CSS & JavaScript**.
+I would love to pick up a framework like **React** down the line

 - 🔧 &nbsp;Tinkering with **Arduino** (C++), **ESP32**, and **Raspberry Pi Pico** (MicroPython)

 - 📚 &nbsp;Started learning **C#** at school this year

-- 🎮 &nbsp;Have some past experience with game dev — worked with **Unity** on a 3DS game and with **GameMaker Studio 2**, though it's not something I'm actively doing anymore
+- 🎮 &nbsp;Have some past experience with game dev.
+I worked with **Unity** on a 3DS game project and with **GameMaker Studio 2**, though it's not something I'm actively doing anymore

 </td>
 <td width="40%" align="center">